Minimal example

 if the account has been created or it is a recurring sign in.

-You receive an instance of Session which contains userId
+You receive an instance of which contains userId

 and accessToken